Where and How Can I Post Franked Mail?

 Not only will a franking machine save you money, it will also save you the time wasted standing in Post Office queues waiting for your items to be weighed and stamped correctly.

-Investing in a franking machine will give you more freedom, allowing you to more productively and costs effectively manage the time and workload of your employees.
+Investing in a franking machine will give you more freedom, productively and effective management of the time and workload of your employees.
 There are many options regarding the postage of franked mail: some involve still attending the post office, albeit without the weighing of each individual item, or a business account can be set up, enabling you to have your mail collected each night by Royal Mail.

 This service is not only for letters; you can include packages as well as recorded and special delivery items - again cutting out the need for time wasted at the Post Office.
 Integrated scales will ensure that your letters and packages have the correct amount of postage applied every time.